CNE 2017 BUS TRIP

 Since my family background is in railroads in Sweden, I have always been interested in railroads and since I retired I have had time to study more.
 I am also the former president of a group working to restore our local Hopewell Junction train station into a small museum and educational facility.

 I am also one of the organizers for the Central New England Railway Historical Tours.
 Every spring we tour a section of the old CNE Rwy with two bus loads of railroad fans.
 I do the navigating and narration for the tour.
 I have written the guide books for the last eight tours and I am working on the next one for spring 2012.
 Each book contains around 200 pages of photos and history for that section.
-Next spring’s tour is now in the planning stages and will probably be in the area between Norfolk and Canaan CT.

 I found the original record books of the ND&C RR at the Beacon Historical Society.
 The ND&C RR became part of the CNE Rwy in 1905.
 There are more than 30,000 pages of original railroad records.
 I wrote a book based on those records.
 It is called ND&C RR Twenty Five Years on the ND&C. It still available from the publisher and several local bookstores.
 I have also written a book of photos and stories about Hopewell Junction and East Fishkill which we are selling as a fund raiser for the Hopewell Depot Restoration.

 Unfortunately, Bernie passed away.
 A big pair of boots for anybody to fill.